Assad and Kim: A tale of two dictators

 Earlier this month, following Syria's suspected chemical attack on civilians, Kim sent Assad a congratulatory message to mark the founding anniversary of Syria's ruling party.

-"The Syrian government and people are reliably defending the independence and security of the country, resolutely smashing the acts of aggression of all the hostile forces and meeting their challenges under your correct leadership," the message said, according to North Korean state media.
+"The Syrian government and people are reliably defending the independence and security of the country, resolutely smashing the acts of aggression of all the hostile forces and meeting their challenges under your correct leadership," the message said, according to North Korean state news agency KCNA.

-Last month, Syrian state media quoted an "official source" who condemned joint US-South Korea military exercises and expressed "support to the people and brave leadership of Democratic Korea."
+On April 20, the agency reported that Assad had replied, expressing thanks to Kim "for sending kind congratulations on the national day of Syria."

+It said Assad "sincerely wished him good health and happiness and the Korean people greater progress and development," KCNA reported.

 Two years ago, the Syrian government named a park in Damascus after Kim Il Sung.
 At the park's inauguration, Syria's Deputy Foreign Minister called the North Korean founder "a historic ruler and leader, famous for his struggle to liberate and build his country."